MonkeManX/monkemanx.github.io/content/articles/Numerical_methods.md

 We can see from the matrix that \(2x_2 = 4 \iff x_2 = 2\).

-We can subtract teh first equation from the second and get
+We can subtract the first equation from the second and get

 $$
 2x_3 = 0 \iff x_3 = 0